 Personal information collection notice

-The Office of the eSafety Commissioner (eSafety) may collect personal information if it is reasonably necessary for, or directly related to, one or more of eSafety’s regulatory functions or activities under the Enhancing Online Safety Act 2015 (the Act).
+eSafety may collect personal information if it is reasonably necessary for, or directly related to, one or more of the Commissioner’s functions or activities under the Online Safety Act 2021 (the Act).

 - to promote online safety for Australians